 For the Noodles:

-- Prepare the noodles according to package directions.
-It’s best to slightly under-cook them so they don’t fall apart while you’re trying to fill them, and don’t become mushy when they are baked.
-Drain, rinse with cold water, and toss with a bit of oil so they don’t stick together.
-Keep covered so they don’t dry out.
+- Boil the noodles in water for half the time their packaging instructs you to.
+It's best to under-cook them so they don't fall apart while you're trying to fill them, and don't become mushy when they are baked.
+Drain, rinse with cold water, and toss with a bit of oil so they don't stick together.
+Keep covered so they don't dry out.

 For the Squash and the Sauce:

-- Preheat the oven to 400°F. Line a large baking sheet with parchment paper.
-Toss the peeled and cubed butternut squash on the baking sheet with 4 tablespoons of oil.
-Ensure all of the pieces are evenly coated, and lie in a single layer on the pan for even roasting.
-Roast in the preheated oven for 25-30 minutes or until fork tender and there’s some browning, tossing once.
+- Preheat the oven to 400°F/200°C/gas mark 6.
+Line a large baking sheet with parchment paper.
+Toss the cubed butternut squash on the baking sheet with 4 tablespoons of oil.
+Ensure all of the pieces are evenly coated, and spread in a single layer on the pan for even roasting.
+Roast in the preheated oven for 25-30 minutes or until fork tender and there's some browning, tossing once.
+Reduce the oven temperature to 375°F190°C/gas mark 5.

-- Pour the sauce into a blender.
+- Pour the sauce into a blender or food processor.
 Add in the nutmeg, miso, white balsamic vinegar, miso paste and 1 cup of the roasted butternut squash.
-Blend until completely smooth, taking care the lid is secure so you don’t get burned.
+Blend until completely smooth, taking care that the lid is secure so you don't get burned.

 - In a large skillet, heat 1 tablespoon of oil over medium heat.
 Add the diced onion and cook until softened and starting to become translucent, about 2 minutes.